decorator-factory/penguin-game/README.md

 ## Command-Line Interface (when running on desktop)

 ```
-penguin-game \
+rjp \
     [--level-id <default|new>]
     [--read-demo <@default|path> [--skip-until-update <u64>]]
     [--write-demo <path>]
 ```

-- `penguin-game` starts the game as expected
+- `rjp` starts the game as expected
-- `penguin-game --read-demo path/to/file.demo` shows a demo movie; if `@default` is provided, the built-in demo movie (found in `demos/intended.demo`) is played
+- `rjp --read-demo path/to/file.demo` shows a demo movie; if `@default` is provided, the built-in demo movie (found in `demos/intended.demo`) is played
-- `penguin-game --write-demo movie.demo` records a demo movie and outputs it to `movie.demo` (that file must not already exist).
+- `rjp --write-demo movie.demo` records a demo movie and outputs it to `movie.demo` (that file must not already exist).
 The demo is saved in a simple text format that you can tweak yourself.

     ```
     penguindemo-text-v0